Pieter-Rees/pokecatch/README.md

 ## 🎯 How to Play

-1. Enter the Safari Zone to look for wild Pokémon
+1. Enter the Safari Zone to look for wild Pocket Monsters
-2. When you encounter a Pokémon, you can:
+2. When you encounter a Pocket Monster, you can:
    - Throw a Safari Ball to catch it
    - Throw a Berry to make it easier to catch
    - Throw Mud to make it harder to catch
    - Run away
 3. Visit the shop to buy more items
-4. Check your Pokédex to see your collection
+4. Check your Pocket Monster dex to see your collection
 5. Monitor your status to track your progress

 ## 🎨 Terminal Requirements